Conditions Inflammation of the inner lining of the heart (endocarditis)

 What is endocarditis?

-Severe progression and complications can be avoided with early diagnosis and treatment.
+Severe progression and complications can often be avoided with early diagnosis and treatment.

 What are the symptoms of endocarditis?

-With acute infective endocarditis, there is almost always a sudden, very high temperature, often accompanied by chills.
-However, the inflammation can also evolve gradually, causing a slight fever over an extended period.
+Acute endocarditis caused by a pathogen is often accompanied by a high temperature and chills.
+However, the inflammation can also develop gradually, causing a slight fever over an extended period.

 Other possible symptoms include: